When is the Real Insurance Sydney Harbour 10k & 5k?

 Is there somewhere I can leave my things whilst I run?

-No personal bags or backpacks will be accepted at the baggage drop off.
-You must put any loose items into the bag provided and affix your baggage sticker.
+You must put loose items into the bag provided and affix the baggage sticker.
+You must put loose items into the bag provided and affix your baggage sticker.

 Where can I find the race results?